 There are seven inputs that are required in order to estimate activity durations:

 Activity list.
 This is the main input and ensures that every identified activity is included so that its duration can be estimated

 Activity attributes.
 These always accompany the activity list and provide extra information about each activity such as the number of resources needed for each activity.

 Resource calendars.
-It is worth mentioning that resources can be human or non human such as facilities, materials, tools and equipment.
+It is worth mentioning that resources can be human or non-human such as facilities, materials, tools and equipment.
 Human resources have standard working hours and hence are constrained by their availability.
 As an example, if a task requires 50 hours of work, then its estimate activity durations will be based on the number of people to carry out those 50 hours of work, factored by their calendar availability.

 Project scope statement.
 This is defined and created within the define scope process and includes any assumptions and constraints which will have a bearing on estimating the activity durations.
-As an example, the scope statement may identify them a particular activity would need to be subcontracted due to the specialist nature of the skills required, and this would assist in obtaining an accurate using the estimate activity durations process.
+As an example, the scope statement may identify them as a particular activity needing to be subcontracted due to the specialist nature of the skills required, and this would assist in obtaining an accurate using the estimate activity durations process.